+In addition to the sites inventory, the City needs to provide an estimate of actual housing units that will be produced, rehabilitated and preserved within the next five years.
 Table 5.0.B summarizes East Palo Alto's quantified objectives for the next five years.
-These objectives are the City's best guess, but they depend on available resources and other factors outside the City's control.
 Unless specifically identified, these numbers do not correspond to specific development proposals, rather than are an attempt to estimate what may happen in the future.